dwyertyrell/Pokedex/README.md

 A simple JavaScript application that serves as a Pokedex, providing information about various Pokémon.
 The app features a modern, responsive UI using Bootstrap, and fetches data from the public [Pokémon API](https://pokeapi.co/api/v2/pokemon/?limit=150).

+**Built with jQuery and IIFE Architecture:**
+This application is **specifically built using the jQuery library** for DOM manipulation and event handling.
+The entire functionality is implemented using an **IIFE (Immediately Invoked Function Expression)** pattern in the `scripts.js` file, which provides encapsulation and creates a clean module structure for the Pokémon repository.

 Here is the Pokedex Application, hosted via gh-pages: [Pokedex](https://dwyertyrell.github.io/Pokedex/)

-This project is designed to demonstrate basic JavaScript skills, including DOM manipulation, event handling, and API integration.
-It is suitable for beginners looking to enhance their understanding of client-side web development.
+This project is designed to demonstrate JavaScript skills with jQuery integration, including DOM manipulation, event handling, and API integration using modular IIFE patterns.
+It is suitable for developers looking to enhance their understanding of jQuery-based client-side web development.

 ---